State as the API: LangGraph After Three Rewrites

 Why this matters

-LangGraph tutorials show you the graph.
-What they don't show is what happens six weeks into a production multi-agent system when you've added fifteen fields to your state dict, three agents are writing to the same key with different assumptions, and a checkpoint replays a value that was valid two hours ago but is nonsense now.
+LangGraph tutorials usually show the graph.
+They often do not show what happens weeks into a production multi-agent system, after the state dict has grown, multiple agents write to the same key, and a checkpoint replays a value that was valid earlier but is invalid now.

 I rewrote the state model for the same system three times in four months.
-Not because LangGraph changed its API — it didn't — but because my first two designs were wrong in ways I couldn't see until the system was running under real load.
-Each rewrite cost us a week of migration.
-The third design has survived eight months and four additional agents without touching the schema contract.
+LangGraph did not change its API.
+My first two designs were wrong in ways I only saw under real load.

 1. The first iteration: flat dict and why it collapses

-The first design looked perfectly reasonable.
-A plain TypedDict with a dozen keys, each agent reads what it needs, writes what it produces.
-Clean, simple, tutorial-approved.
+The first design looked reasonable.
+I used a plain TypedDict with a dozen keys.
+Each agent read what it needed and wrote what it produced.
+It was clear, simple, and common in tutorials.

 class AgentState(TypedDict):